-We tell ourselves all kinds of lies to justify our actions.
+We lie to ourselves to justify our actions.

-One of the biggest lies I used to tell myself was that I could never do something—That sounds great, but I could never do it!—essentially making it impossible in my mind.
+The most offensive lie I told myself was that I could never do something—That sounds great, but I could never do it!—thus making it impossible in my mind.

 Similarly, many people lie to themselves to justify their decision to not embark on their own minimalist journey: I could never be a minimalist because [fill in the blank].

 But even after I became a minimalist, I told myself this lie.
 I said…

 I could never stop buying stuff.
 Then, for a year, I stopped buying material goods.